SIDN/hadoop-provisioning-manager/README.md

 It is possible to create a mixed cluster, for example have the data nodes use RHEL and the gateways Ubuntu.

 - Redhat Enterprise Linux (RHEL) 7.9
-- Ubuntu 20.04 LTS (partial)
+- Ubuntu 20.04/22.04 LTS

 ## Redhat Enterprise Linux (RHEL)

-At the moment only RHEL 7.9 is fully supported.
+At the moment only RHEL 7.9 is fully supported and tested.

 ### Getting RHEL